RwikKamilya/bayesian_experimentation/BASELINE_USAGE.md

 ## Overview

-The baseline qLogNoisyExpectedImprovement (qLogNEI) implementation is now integrated into your existing experimental framework.
+The baseline qLogNoisyExpectedImprovement (qLogEI) implementation is now integrated into your existing experimental framework.
 You can easily switch between the RL-enhanced method and the baseline using a simple command-line flag.

 ## Quick Start